NxPKG/khulnasoft-docs/content/support/Third-Party Software/Others/Using Kubernetes on GKE and AWS with Cloudflare Load Balancer.md

 All threes pods are running under AWS Elastic Load Balancer.

 We have our applications deployed on both clouds.
-Now we can set up Cloudflare Load Balancer.
+Now we can set up Khulnasoft Load Balancer.

 ### Deprovisioning: